cs31415/cs31415.github.io/blog/solid-principles.md

 - Principle of least privilege - clients don't need to know about functionality they don't use, so that they don't need to adapt to changes in that functionality

 **D**ependency Inversion Principle
-- Classes should depend only on abstract interfaces, not concrete classes
+- Classes should depend only on other abstract interfaces, not other concrete classes
+- A class' dependencies should be injected into the class (say, via constructor arguments) vs being instantiated within the class
 - Liskov Substitution makes Dependency Inversion possible

 In future posts, we will examine each principle in more detail with examples.